The World's Best Places to Shark Cage Dive

 Great White Shark Cage Diving

-The Neptune Islands lie in South Australia’s Spencer Gulf, a three-hour boat journey from Port Lincoln to the west of Adelaide.
+The Neptune Islands lie in South Australias Spencer Gulf, a three-hour boat journey from Port Lincoln to the west of Adelaide.
 The islands form a protected Conservation Park and are the only place in Australia where divers can get face-to-face with great whites.
 The winter months of May through to October are the best time to witness these migratory sharks as they prey on juvenile seal pups venturing into the water for the first time.

-great white cage diving World's Best Shark Cage Diving
+great white cage diving

 Cage diving is possible here from both day-trip and liveaboard boats, and one outfit even offers the unique option of ocean floor shark cage diving.
-The sharks tend to be very relaxed gliding along the sea bed, more concerned about what’s going on above than investigating the cage.
+The sharks tend to be very relaxed gliding along the sea bed, more concerned about whats going on above than investigating the cage.
+Australia is the original home of shark cage diving and provides an authentic experience observing these awesome creatures in their natural habitat.

 Practical Information